datalad-handbook/book/docs/basics/101-6-nesting.rst

 Remember how we had to navigate into ``books/ml-books`` to see the history, and how this history was completely independent of the ``DataLad-101`` superdataset history?

-Let's check out how the superdatasets history looks like.
+But let's also check out how the *superdatasets* (``DataLad-101``) history looks like after the installation of a subdataset.
 Make sure you are *outside* of ``ml-books``.

 .. runrecord:: _examples/DL-101-6-1